0bdx/build-helpers/README.md

     `node --version # should be 'v14.0.0' or greater`
 3. Check your global __TypeScript__ version:
     `tsc --version # should be 'Version 4.9.4' or greater`
-    There are is no actual TypeScript code in this project, but TypeScript can infer types from the JavaScript code and JSDoc comments.
+    There is no actual TypeScript code in this project, but TypeScript can infer types from the JavaScript code and JSDoc comments.
     - VS Code uses `tsserver` to highlight errors in __src/__ JavaScript files
     - `tsc` is needed to generate the __build-helpers.d.ts__ type declaration